FAQs - Master of Science in Science Education (MSSE)

 See also MSU distance learning FAQs and the Web quiz, Is online learning right for me?

 MSSE is not a licensing and/or endorsement program.
 Students interested in initial licensure should check with the Department of Education in their states for local certification policies.
-MSSE program coursework is commonly used toward licensure/endorsements depending on the requirements of individual states.
+MSSE program coursework may be used toward licensure/endorsements depending on the requirements of individual states.
 Montana State University is accredited by the Northwest Commission on Colleges and Universities (NWCCU).

 Visit the How to Apply page for further information.

-30 credits, consisting of 14 credits of the MSSE Core Education courses and 16 credits of science/elective credits.
+The MSSE program is a total of 30 credits, consisting of 14 credits of core education courses and 16 credits of science/elective credits.

 Up to 9 credits of non-degree or non-MSU coursework may be transferred in, with the approval of MSSE Leadership and the Graduate School.
 If an MSU Graduate Certificate in Science Education is completed, all 12 credits will count toward MSSE.